astronomer/astro-blog/posts/airflow-ray.md

 One of the best measures of quality in a modern ML framework is the flexibility and agility it gives you.
 If using a well-built framework or tool, the time it takes to go from a training set to a working model in production can be measured in hours, and iterative improvements and additions are the norm.

 Airflow on its own is a valuable tool for making ML models reliable and reusable.
-Using DAGs to help build models immediately brings benefits like **easy parameterization**, **SLAs & alerting**, and **easy scalability**.
+Using DAGs to help build models immediately brings benefits like **easy parameterization**, **SLAs & alerting**, **data watermarking & lineage capabilities**, and **robust scalability**.

 However, when we look at achieving these goals, there’s a few more things we believe are crucial parts of the equation: